---

 Platforms like Kickstarter and Indiegogo allow businesses to set funding goals and timelines, ensuring flexibility in their approach.
 Each platform operates under distinct terms, so understanding these nuances is crucial for maximizing success.
 For instance, some platforms require hitting the funding target to access contributions, while others offer partial funding even if the goal isn’t met.

 This model is particularly effective for product launches, as it enables pre-sales that validate demand before production begins.
-A great example is how a SaaS team bypassed formal funding by preselling subscriptions—a strategy closely related to crowdfunding’s pre-order model.
+A great example is how a SaaS team bypassed formal funding by preselling subscriptions, a strategy closely related to crowdfunding’s pre-order model.
 This approach not only generates capital but also provides valuable insights into customer preferences and expectations.

 Crowdfunding’s appeal lies in its ability to reward backers with perks rather than equity.
 These rewards can range from exclusive early access to products to personalized experiences, fostering a sense of connection between the business and its supporters.
 Additionally, the visibility gained through crowdfunding campaigns can attract further interest from investors or partners.

 Peer-to-peer (P2P) lending has transformed the way businesses and individuals access funding by eliminating traditional intermediaries.
 Instead of relying on banks, borrowers connect directly with investors through online platforms, creating a streamlined and transparent process.
 These platforms act as facilitators, matching borrowers with investors based on their financial needs and risk profiles.
+When dilution and repayment come up, refer to [structuring a friends and family round](https://qubit.capital/blog/family-friends-funding) for plain-language options.

 For established businesses, P2P lending offers a unique opportunity to secure funding while presenting a compelling case to potential investors.
 A well-prepared pitch deck is crucial in this scenario, as it provides investors with the confidence to back your venture.
 Highlighting your business’s track record, growth potential, and repayment strategy can make all the difference in attracting the right investors.